cms-opendata-analyses/OutreachExercise2011/README.md

 ```

 You must specify in your run.py code which analysis you wants to run;

-also, you must specify in python/Analyzer.py if you wants to look the massZ o massZZ:
+also, you must specify in python/Analyzer.py if you want to look the massZ o massZZ:

 ```
  #uncomment line below to run the FourLeptons analysis